Content-Based Instruction with Storytelling (CBIS)

 Rethinking WHAT we Teach: Content and Language Integrated Learning

 Second in the professional development series and Day 2 of Redefining Possibilities for Learning Languages

 The global era demands that students are world savvy, that they have knowledge of the world, understand how it works and are able to engage intelligently with their global counterparts.
 That’s global competence.
 World language education can teach about the world from diverse perspectives in ways that monolingual education cannot do.

-Content and Language Integrated Learning (CLIL) or Content-Based Instruction (CBI), are umbrella terms for teaching content and language simultaneously, was adopted in Europe in the 1990’s and is spreading across the globe.
+Content and Language Integrated Learning (CLIL) or Content-Based Instruction (CBI), are umbrella terms for teaching content and language simultaneously.
+CLIL was adopted in Europe in the 1990’s and is spreading across the globe.
 This innovative fusion of subject areas is based on long-standing research in both general learning and language acquisition.
-Janice Holter Kittok brings innovation within this innovation by bringing CLIL into the traditional school sequences of language study through Content-Based Storytelling, Interactive Mini Lecture and other strategies.
+Janice Holter Kittok brings innovation within this innovation by bringing CLIL into the traditional school sequences of language study through Content-Based Instruction with Storytelling, Interactive Mini Lecture and other strategies.
 World knowledge content (geography, history, biography, current events, global issues,pop culture, etc.) provides an authentic and relevant context for language acquisition.

-Content-Based Storytelling (CBS), developed by Janice Holter Kittok, is an innovative combination of Content-Based Instruction (CBI) – teaching interdisciplinary subject content in a language that the students are learning with Comprehensible Input Storytelling teaching strategies.
+Content-Based Instruction with Storytelling (CBIS), developed by Janice Holter Kittok, is an innovative combination of Content-Based Instruction (CBI) – teaching interdisciplinary subject content in a language that the students are learning with Comprehensible Input Storytelling teaching strategies.

 Priming the students for learning new content AND setting them up for successful language acquisition.

 Natural, whole language interactive narratives and conversations

 Designing instruction that builds confidence to create with the language and use knowledge to engage as an informed global citizen.